pivotal/docs-tas-adapter/failover-and-redundancy.md

    scale up the application or by declaring multiple instances in the app's manifest.
 A single-instance application incurs downtime during cluster upgrades and maintenance.
-When an application is configured to run with two or more instances the Kubernetes Pod scheduler attempts to balance the instances across nodes and minimize downtime.
-Additionally, Application Service Adapter creates a [`PodDisruptionBudget`](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) for multi-instance applications that sets the min-available instances for an app to be 50% of the total instances that you want to maintain availability during these events.
+When an application is configured to run with two or more instances, the Kubernetes Pod scheduler attempts to balance the instances across nodes and minimize downtime.
+Additionally, Application Service Adapter creates a [`PodDisruptionBudget`](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) for multi-instance applications that sets the min-available instances for an app to be 50% of the total instances needed to maintain availability during these events.
 2. Ensure that all applications have the appropriate [health checks](https://docs.cloudfoundry.org/devguide/deploy-apps/healthchecks.html)